FAITHS Program

 Our Focus

-FAITHS convenes faith leaders, offers technical assistance, capacity-building trainings, and grants to support greater racial and economic equity in the region.
+FAITHS convenes faith leaders, offers technical assistance, capacity-building training, and grants centering building voice and power to support greater racial and economic equity in the region.

 FAITHS Community Partners Grant Program

-FAITHS community partners grant program strengthens interfaith and race relations, increases civic and cultural participation, develops leaders, and provides community services to low-income residents and communities of color and programs addressing the needs of our communities, including housing and food insecurity.
+FAITHS grants support programs that strengthen interfaith and race relations, increase civic and cultural participation, develop leaders, and provide community services to low-income residents and communities of color and programs addressing the needs of our communities: affordable housing, food insecurity, civic engagement (advocacy, integrated voter engagement, civic education), mental health and re-entry programs for systems involved community.

 The grantmaking program will support faith-based organizations and congregations to: